 Extreme Ownership by Jocko Willink & Leif Babin

 This book is about the lessons learned on leadership by two Navy Seal Officers and how they are applied in business.
-It learned me to take ownership on what is happening, always work together, keep it simple, focus on a single priority, and give ownership.
+It learned me to take personal ownership of what is happening, always work together, keep it simple, focus on a single priority, and give ownership.
+These are fundamentals for leadership.

 Turn the ship around! by L. David Marquet

-This book tells the story of a submarine captain that turns his subordinates into leaders and his submarine goes on becoming the best submarine in the US Navy.
-It learned me to move authority to information, train competence, and the power of clear communication.
+This book tells the story of a submarine captain that turns his subordinates into leaders and his submarine goes on to become the best submarine in the US Navy.
+It learned me to move authority to information, train competence, and the power of clarity on intent.

 How to Win Friends and Influence People by Dale Carnegie